Validating Labelled State Transition and Message Production Systems: A Theory for Modelling Faulty Distributed Systems: Models of Equivocation

 If after these transitions, $\mathcal{M}_1$ would receive the messages $m_2$ and $m_3$ emitted by $\mathcal{M}_2$ then it could infer that $m_2$ and $m_3$ are a local evidence that $\mathcal{M}_2$ is equivocating in the sense described in Section \ref{evidence-equivocation}. } \end{example}

-For the empty set of equivocators, the state-equivocation model coincides with the VLSM composition under the composition constraint which ensures that components may only receive messages that have been sent in a current trace of the composition.
-On the other hand, if we take the set of equivocators to be the whole set of indices, we obtain a composition in which each component can state-equivocate freely, while message-equivocation is still not allowed.
+For the empty set of equivocators, the state equivocation model coincides with the VLSM composition under the composition constraint which ensures that components may only receive messages that have been sent in a current trace of the composition.
+On the other hand, if we take the set of equivocators to be the whole set of indices, we obtain a composition in which each component can state equivocate freely, while message equivocation is still not allowed.